Digital currency hardware wallets and the essence of money: The sophistry of dual-offline payments

-One might argue that conducting transactions using digital currency held by custodians is, from the perspective of users and counterparties, not much different than conducting transactions practice of using ordinary bank accounts, with a possible exception of a different regulatory environment for the digital currency custodian.
+One might argue that conducting transactions using digital currency held by custodians is, from the perspective of users and counterparties, not much different than conducting transactions through ordinary bank accounts, with a possible exception of a different regulatory environment for the digital currency custodian.
 The custodian is still a gatekeeper that could fail to meet its obligations; the user is still bound to the custodian by identification requirements and still does not hold the assets directly.
-One might also argue that digital currency held by custodians is even less useful than bank deposits, if it is assumed that digital currency tokens cannot be rehypothecated and therefore cannot contribute to money creation.
+One might also argue that digital currency is less useful than cash if it is assumed that it can held only by depository institutions, or that individuals cannot deposit and withdraw it from depository institutions, or if it cannot be exchanged by depository institutions for central bank reserves.

-We might reasonably conclude that \textit{bearer wallets} (or ``non-custodial wallets''), which allow users to hold digital assets directly, are a foundational benefit of CBDC.
-However, even if we accept that bearer wallets are essential to CBDC, the idea that offline payments are necessary for CBDC is certainly false.
-Users have an interest to possess and control digital assets directly, regardless of the context in which they spend them.
-Holding digital assets directly takes custodians out of outbound transactions, allowing users to avoid the risk that the custodians might block certain (or all) transactions from taking place, or build profiles of their behaviour by monitoring their transactions.
+We might reasonably conclude that \textit{non-custodial wallets}, which allow users to hold digital assets directly, are a foundational benefit of digital currency.
+However, even if we accept that non-custodial wallets are essential to digital currency, the idea digital currency held offline must be spent offline is certainly false.
+Users have an interest to possess and control digital assets on devices of their choosing, rather than devices associated with attributable accounts, regardless of the context in which they spend them, for reasons of privacy and censorship resistance~\cite{kahn2005}, which we shall address in Section~\ref{s:perils}.
+Holding digital assets directly takes custodians out of outbound transactions, allowing users to avoid the risk that the custodians might extract fees, block certain (or all) transactions from taking place, or build profiles of the behaviour of their customers by monitoring the details of their transactions, such as time, location, and counterparty.
 Bearer wallets can be used in a variety of contexts, including but not limited to in-person POS transactions.
-Importantly, the benefits of bearer wallets can also be realised in a fully online context such as e-commerce.
+Importantly, consumers can realise the privacy and anti-censorship benefits of non-custodial wallets in a fully online context such as e-commerce, for example, if they are using a system that supports asymmetric privacy~\cite{tinn2024}.